 A great example of this would be paying for multiple file storage solutions like box.com or drobox while paying for Microsoft 365 which includes SharePoint and OneDrive.

-Step 3: Resist short-term cost saving options.
+Step 3: Resist short-term savings options.

 Paying for fixes as they pop up is usually less cost-effective in the long run than investing in a reliable and sustainable IT solution for your business and having your provider perform regular maintenance to keep everything running smoothly.
 Though these small fixes might have a smaller price tag then an investment in a better system, overall, you save money by eliminating the constant expenses of fixing a flawed solution.